Skip to Content

 Emergency care is the treatment of unexpected, severe medical injuries or infections.
 It is typically delivered in an emergency room or an ambulance.
 Our emergency medicine physicians stabilize your condition as quickly as possible to prepare you for the next step of care or discharge.

-To ensure you receive the best possible emergency care, our emergency room features:
+To help ensure you receive the best possible emergency care, our ER features:

 • Bedside registration